philfv9/spmf/README.md

 - Time series analysis
 - and more

-SPMF offers a graphical user interface (GUI), a command-line interface, and a server for alternatively running data mining algorithms through REST queries from a Python or Web client.
+SPMF offers a graphical user interface (GUI), a command-line interface (CLI), and a server for alternatively running data mining algorithms through REST queries from a Python or Web client.
 SPMF can also be integrated in Python, R and other languages through wrappers and its CLI, or used as a Java library in Java projects.
 SPMF is lightweight, actively developed and has **no external dependencies**.

 The latest release is **SPMF version v2.65**, released on February 18, 2026.